olmadsen/beta-system/README.md

 MBS used to run on a number of platforms, including Linux, Mac, Windows, SUN, and others.
 MBS is currently only running on Windows 11 and Ubuntu-32.
 Attempts have been made to make Beta run on Ubuntu-64 and MacOs, but so far this has not succeeded.

-To gain access to the GitHub repository, mail to `olm@cs.au.dk` to be added as a collaborator.
-We plan to make the repository public.

 R5.5 is the newest version of MBS.